-OAKS DAY FORECAST: Sunny & Windy
+OAKS DAY FORECAST: Sunny & windy

 - NEXT RAIN CHANCE: Showers start to push in Sunday Night with rain likely by Monday

 LOUISVILLE, Ky.
-(WAVE) - Patchy fog to kick off Oaks Day but that will quickly fade away with sunshine taking over the day.
-Wind speeds will start to become noticeable around midday but really ramp up in the afternoon with gusts over 30 mph at times.
-Highs in the lower 70s.
+(WAVE) - It’s all about the sunshine for our Oaks Day.
+It will be windy this afternoon with gusts near, and occasionally over, 30 MPH.
+Highs today climb into the low 70s.

-Skies will stay mainly clear Friday night as winds calm down, helping usher temperatures down into the 40s by Saturday morning.
+Skies will stay mainly clear tonight as winds calm down, helping temperatures drop down into the 30s and low 40s by tomorrow morning.
 Bring a jacket if you’re heading out to Friday night festivities or waking up early on Saturday.

-The weather for the Kentucky Derby just doesn’t get any better than this.
-We’ve boosted high temperatures into the mid-70s during the afternoon on Saturday with mostly sunny skies.
-While still breezy, the wind won’t be as much of a factor on Saturday.

-We’ll see mostly clear skies Saturday night with lows in the 50s.
+A downright gorgeous day is on tap for the Kentucky Derby!
+We’ll see highs into the low to mid-70s beneath sunny skies.
+It will still be a breezy day, but the wind won’t be as strong as Friday.
+High clouds will roll in during the evening.
+The clouds plus a southerly wind will allow for a much warmer night with lows in the 50s.

-We are also tracking an active setup next week with multiple systems bringing a risk for heavy rain/thunderstorms.
+We are also tracking an active setup next week with multiple systems bringing a risk for heavy rain and thunderstorms.
 Monday through Wednesday look active this point with another system next Friday.

 Copyright 2021 WAVE 3 News.
 All rights reserved.